Omics and BioInformatics Core

 - Bioinformatician (email@example.com)

 Provide genomic analysis resources for all Center-related projects.
 Researchers will have access to full services for epigenomics experiments; individual labs may submit cells for DNA/RNA extraction or ChIP-DNA for ChIP-Seq.
 The core will perform sample library preparation for the main DNA methylation platforms and sequencing applications, RNA-seq, or ChIP-seq.
 Prepared samples will be sent directly to the UM DNA Sequencing core, and generated data will be sent directly for bioinformatics service.
 In addition to the Epigenomics-related services described above, Center researchers can directly request access to technologies such as whole-genome sequencing, small RNA sequencing, microarrays, etc.

-Further resources are available at BRCF UM DNA Sequencing Core, UM Bioinformatics Core and Epigenomics Core
+We will also make recommendations and help facilitate interactions with the BRCF UM DNA Sequencing Core, Metabolomics Core, Bioinformatics Core and Epigenomics Core

 - Classes and/or one-on-one consultations are available (see below, for resource details).
 Suggestions for future offerings are welcome.
-For more information, contact Marci Brandenburg, Maureen Sartor, or Rich McEachin.
+For more information, contact Maureen Sartor.
 Upcoming workshops offered through the Taubman Health Sciences Library can be found here: http://www.lib.umich.edu/taubman-health-sciences-library/workshops-and-instruction